need4swede/wiki-go/data/documents/settings/backup/document.md

 keep that setting local without disabling the rest of sync.
 [Settings Profiles](/personalization/profile-presets) provide named settings environments that can be selected locally or assigned by device type with Neptune Pro.
-Administrators can separately publish live Server Profiles by device class.
+Administrators can separately publish reusable Server Profiles to every matching device class or only to selected users.

 Backup & Restore is currently powered by the Jellyfin-specific [Neptune MDM](/plugins/mdm) plugin.
 Without a compatible backend extension, Neptune